-At the University campus, all residence halls operate under a computerized Access Control and Security Monitoring System.
+At the university campus, all residence halls operate under a computerized access control and security monitoring system.
 Identification cards are coded so that only students who are residents in a particular hall are authorized electronic access entry to that hall; the system denies entry to all unauthorized persons.
 When any exterior door is left ajar, an audible alarm is activated.
-Residents Assistants are responsible for checking and securing doors along with Police and Security Officers when on patrol.
+Resident assistants (RAs) are responsible for checking and securing doors along with police and security officers when on patrol.
 When a door is malfunctioning, residence hall personnel should be summoned for immediate repair.
 Remember to lock your doors and windows.
 All residence hall and apartment exterior doors are equipped with locks and mechanisms to ensure a quick emergency exit.

 Only residents and their invited guests are permitted in the living areas of the residence halls.
-It is the resident's responsibility to ensure that his/her guest are aware of the University and residence hall policies.
+It is the resident's responsibility to ensure that his/her guest are aware of the university and residence hall policies.
 Guests are not provided with room keys or door access cards.
 Guests of the opposite sex must be escorted by a resident of the building at all times.
 All exterior doors are locked 24 hours a day.
 It is the responsibility of residents and staff members to challenge or report individuals who cannot be identified as residents or the guests of residents.
-When University Campus Police receive a report of an unescorted person in a residence hall, a police officer is dispatched to assist the Office of Residential Life in identifying that person.
-During low-occupancy periods such as holidays and scheduled breaks, students are consolidated into designated buildings and gain access via the University's electronic access control system.
-During the summer when groups who are not regularly associated with Fort Valley State University are using the University residence halls, exterior doors are locked 24 hours a day.
-Depending on the number of guests, each individual may be issued an identification card that allows him or her to gain access to their assigned building via the electronic access control system.
-In the event of a large number of guests, the Lead Counselor/Chaperone may be issued five (5) to ten (10) identification cards that will be assigned at his or her call.
+When university campus police receive a report of an unescorted person in a residence hall, a police officer is dispatched to assist the Office of Residential Life in identifying that person.
+During low-occupancy periods such as holidays and scheduled breaks, students are consolidated into designated buildings and gain access via the university's electronic access control system.
+During the summer, when groups who are not regularly associated with Fort Valley State University are using the university residence halls, exterior doors are locked 24 hours a day.
+Depending on the number of guests, each individual may be issued an identification card which allows him or her to gain access to their assigned building via the electronic access control system.
+In the event of a large number of guests, the lead counselor/chaperon may be issued five (5) to ten (10) identification cards which will be assigned at his or her call.
 The individuals with the identification cards will be responsible for ensuring the other guests have access into the residence halls.
-Residence Halls are staffed 24 hours per day.
-University Police personnel also conduct regular checks of residence hall areas.
+Residence halls are staffed 24 hours per day.
+University police personnel also conduct regular checks of residence hall areas.